Polkadot-Blockchain-Academy/pba-book/content/polkadot/availability-cores/slides.md

 ## Availability

-Though cores gate the entire parachain block pipeline,<br/> the availability process alone determines when these cores are considered occupied vs free.
+Though cores gate the entire parachain block pipeline,<br /> the availability process alone determines when these cores are considered occupied vs free.

 To recap, the goals of availability are:

 <!-- .element: class="fragment" data-fragment-index="1" -->

 1. To ensure that approvers will always be able to recover the PoVs to validate their assigned blocks

 <!-- .element: class="fragment" data-fragment-index="2" -->

 2. To ensure that parachain nodes can recover blocks in the case that a parablock author fails to share them, through malintent or malfunction

 <!-- .element: class="fragment" data-fragment-index="3" -->

 ---